There are at least 17 types of play.

 The use of symbolism in symbolic play is the beginnings of the important cognitive ability to substitute objects in the mind.

-This skill will later be exercised in literacy classes when students write metaphoric stories and allegories, and in mathematics when students complete algebraic calculations.
+This skill will later be exercised in literacy classes when students write metaphoric stories and allegories, and in mathematics when students complete algebraic calculations with scientific calculators.

 11. Imaginative Play